Edexcel Maths Fractions Revision Notes

 Exam Questions

-Describe and explain how to add fractions with different denominators.
+Describe and explain how to add two fractions with different denominators.
 [6 marks]

 6 marksView mark scheme hint▾

-Identify the need for a common denominator, demonstrate finding the common denominator, show the addition process, and explain how to simplify the result.
+Identify the need for a common denominator, demonstrate finding it, show the addition process, and simplify if necessary.

 4 marksView mark scheme hint▾

-What is meant by a mixed number?
+What is meant by the term 'reciprocal' in fractions?
 [2 marks]

 2 marksView mark scheme hint▾